top of page

 A SMALL number (f3.5) is a LARGE hole - or WIDE aperture

-Depending on the lens(es) you have, they may go higher or lower than that - with some lenses going as far as f1.2 at the large end, or f32 at the small end.
-There are reasons why you might want a lens like that in the future, but nothing we need to consider for now.
+Depending on the lens you have, the numbers may go higher or lower than that - with some lenses going as far as f1.2 at the wide end, or f32 at the narrow end.
+There are reasons why you might want a lens like that in the future, but nothing you need to consider for the moment.

 One thing to mention here is that if you have a compact or bridge camera, with a built-in lens, this will probably go from f2.8 to f8, or something similar, rather than using the scale above – with some variations, depending on the make and model.